HEATH PICKERING

 I am a Lecturer in Political Science at the University of Melbourne.

-I examine the changing nature of political executives.
+I examine political executives and political leadership.
 My research explores the institutional development of ministers’ offices and the rise of political advisers wedged between the nexus of politics and administration.
 Other research interests include elections, party manifestoes, policy fulfilment, and voter behaviour.
 Much of my work is comparative, commonly among the four traditional Westminster family members: Australia, Canada, New Zealand, and the United Kingdom.
 My interests span issues such as the revolving door of politics, politicisation, institutional change, policy promises, and government transparency and accountability.

 I completed my PhD at the KU Leuven Public Governance Institute in Belgium.
 Prior to moving to Brussels, I worked at the University of Melbourne for six years in several roles, including in Strategy and Government Relations in the Chancellery, Media and Communications at the Melbourne School of Government, and Teaching Assistant at the School of Social and Political Sciences.
 In other professional work, I also supported the PoliticsHQ show on Sky News Australia (2016-2018) and spent a year supporting a foreign aid project in Solomon Islands (2015).